List of Delhi Public School Society schools

 The Delhi Public School Society in Delhi, consists of numerous Society schools.
 The number of schools has been consistently increasing over six decades.
-As of April 2022, there are 13 core schools and around 206 franchise schools in the DPS Society.
+As of October 2024, there are 13 core schools and 218 franchise schools, in the DPS Society.

-The official website of DPS Society provides the list of 206 Franchise DPS Schools in India and 8 DPS Schools in abroad (as of April 2022).
+The official website of DPS Society provides the list of 213 Franchise DPS Schools in India and 5 DPS Schools abroad (as of October 2024).

 Core Schools in India

-As of April 2022, there are 13 original or core branches of Delhi Public School (DPS).
+As of October 2024, there are 13 original or core branches of Delhi Public School (DPS).
 The list of core schools is as follows: